 You should always write R code (or any code) in a program.
 Never program interactively!
-(This means typing things in one command at a time at the prompt.)
-Interactive programming is a way to lose track of what you're doing and make unreplicable work.
+"Interactively" means typing things in one command at a time at the prompt, rather than running a whole program.
+Interactive programming is a way to lose track of what you're doing and make output that is not replicable even by you.